brad28b/meshtastic-cli-receive-text/README.md

 # Usage
 * Firstly, edit read_messages.py and set the serial port for your device (usually /dev/ttyUSB0 or /dev/ttyACM0)

-* Then to run the script: python3 read_messages.py
+* Then to run the script: python read_messages.py

 * To exit, use Ctrl-C